 - Positive effect on quality of life

 The mission statement shows that Unilever provides products for daily use.
 The company manufactures goods for nutrition, hygiene, and personal care.
 These products are not just for consumption, but also for the purpose of improving consumers’ quality of life by helping them “look good, feel good, and get more out of life.”
 In line with the business purpose of sustainability, this corporate mission statement is also known as the Vitality mission, in which Unilever’s goal is to bring vitality to life.
 The details of the corporate mission statement provide the basis for the “product mix” element of Unilever’s marketing mix or 4P.
 For example, product characteristics and resulting branding are based on how these consumer goods are for daily use.
 Also, the “product design” area of Unilever’s operations management is partly based on these details of the corporate mission statement.
-For instance, cost limits and quality requirements in operations are based on the product specifications resulting from the corporate mission.
+For instance, cost limits and quality requirements in operations are based on the product specifications resulting from the mission statement.
 Furthermore, the business groups in Unilever’s organizational structure or corporate structure reflect the kinds of products described in the mission statement.

 Unilever’s Vision Statement